jpmeijers/aws-tts-to-arcgis/README.md

 On ArcGis your feature therefore need columns defined for all the device payload fields you are interested in.
 If there is no column defined for a specific decoded payload field, that field will be ignored.

 Your ArcGis feature layer also require the following columns:
-* `name` - The name of the device on TTS will be filled in here, and also uniquely identify the device.
+* `name` - String.
+The name of the device on TTS will be filled in here, and also uniquely identify the device.
 This field is used to update the "last" message.
-* `location_timestamp` - The time when TTS received the message will be stored in this column.
+* `location_timestamp` - Time.
+The time when TTS received the message will be stored in this column.
-* `hardware_serial` - The DevEUI will be added here.
+* `hardware_serial` - String.
+The DevEUI will be added here.
-* `gateway` - The gateway ID that received this message with the strongest signal.
+* `gateway` - String.
+The gateway ID that received this message with the strongest signal.
-* `rssi` - The best gateway's RSSI.
+* `rssi` - Double.
+The best gateway's RSSI.
-* `snr` - The best gateway's SNR.
+* `snr` - Double.
+The best gateway's SNR.
-* `signal` - A combination of RSSI and SNR which is used to determine the best gateway.
+* `signal` - Double.
+A combination of RSSI and SNR which is used to determine the best gateway.